 What types of clients does Segall Bryant & Hamill serve?

 The minimum individual account size at Segall Bryant & Hamill is $1 million, although the firm mentions that it may modify the minimum on a case-by-case basis.
+And in fact, the firm currently has more clients who are non-high net worth than high net worth.
+For reference, the SEC defines high net worth individuals as those who have at least $750,000 under management or a net worth of at least $1.5 million.

 Services offered by Segall Bryant & Hamill